pollyweb-org/pollyweb-docs/4 ⚙️ Solution/35 💬 Chats/🤔 Prompts/🤔⚙️ Prompt features/4 🔘 with Options.md

     ```yaml
     Format: ONE
+    Emoji: 😃
-    Text: 😃 What to do?
+    Text: What to do?
     Options:
         - ID: Play
           Title: Play music